JohnLauber/bourbon-genesis/README.md

 Requires: [bourbon.io](http://bourbon.io/)

 ### Changelog
+#### Version 1.4
+Moved the Google Font enqueue to the functions file and removed the static resource filter on the CSS files.
+This was not allowing the enqueueing of the Google fonts.
+Just replace the string from Google Fonts if using different fonts and change SCSS appropriately.

 #### Version 1.3
 * With the release Genesis 2.2, I added the accessibility features to the functions and created a new scss partial to hold the latest Genesis Sample additions.